 Panama Hat Weaves

-When one begins to learn about Panama Hats, one of the first topics of discussion is the variety of weaves and grades used to make the hats.
-Pachacuti’s skilled weavers are extraordinarily talented and are able to hand-weave a wide variety of patterns.
-They create hats of the finest quality or ones with colourful designs and textures.
+When learning about Panama hats, one of the first topics for discussion is the variety of grades and weaves.
+Pachacuti’s skilled weavers are extraordinarily talented, hand-weaving a wide variety of patterns.
+They create hats of the finest quality, including ones with colourful designs and textures.

 PANAMA HAT WEAVES

 For a Twisted weave, the weaver will twist the straw fibres in a twine-like fashion as they plait the hat base.
 This technique creates an open weave, producing a hat that is affordable, durable, flexible and well-ventilated – great for travelling!

 A Crochet weave produces our most durable style of hat.
-Entire strands of the toquilla straw are hand-crocheted in the same way as wool yarn is used to produce a bobble hat.
-A hat made with our crochet weave will flexible, robust and easy to put back into shape so it’s perfect for people with active lifestyles, such as gardeners, ramblers, backpackers and surfers.
+In the same way that you use wool yarn to produce a bobble hat, weavers hand crochet entire strands of the toquilla straw.
+A Crochet weave hat is flexible, robust and easy to put back into shape.
+This makes it perfect for people with active lifestyles, such as gardeners, ramblers, backpackers and surfers.

 The fineness and evenness of the weave as well as the quality and colour of the straw determine the quality of a Panama hat.
 In simple terms, the finer the weave, the finer the hat.
 Weavers achieve a finer weave by using thinner individual fibres separated from the strands of toquilla straw.
 Hats with a finer weave are more flexible, roll easily and are less prone to damage, but because they take much longer to produce, are more expensive.
 Reducing the width of the straw by half multiplies the amount of work by four.
 In other words, producing a hat twice as fine takes four times as long.
-For example a Standard Brisa Fedora takes 8-9 hours to process the straw and weave, whilst a Fine Brisa Rollable Fedora generally takes 4-5 days depending on the skill and speed of the weaver.
+For example, a Standard Brisa Fedora takes eight-nine hours to process the straw and weave.
+However, a Fine Brisa Rollable Fedora can take four-five days, depending on the skill and speed of the weaver.